Free Application for Federal Student Aid (FAFSA)

 Step 5: Confirm Email and Phone

-- You’ll get a code on your email and phone.
+- You will get a code on your email and phone.

 - Enter the codes to verify and activate your FSA ID.